Avoiding Auto Repair Shop Fraud

 It is also important for the car owner to find out what kind of parts would be used, for example, if the parts would be aftermarket parts.
 In some cases, using used parts can result in a cheaper repair bill, but the car owner should be aware that these used parts are being used.
 The car owner has the right to ask for the old parts that are taken from his car.

 If the car owner is uncomfortable with the estimates quoted for either parts or labor, he should not be afraid to seek a second opinion from another mechanic or repair shop.
 The car owner should also generally do a basic search on any repair shop he wants to use.
 Even a basic internet search can reveal a lot about a repair shop that can save the car owner a lot of money and headaches down the road trying to get the repair shop to fix bad repairs.

 Repair shop fraud can be criminal depending on the conduct involved and the kinds of misrepresentations made by the repair shop.

 Contact a Repair Shop Fraud Lawyer

 If you think you were the victim of repair shop fraud, you should contact an experienced repair shop fraud lawyer in Philadelphia for a consultation because you may have a legal claim against the repair shop.
-For more information, contact the Philadelphia law firm of Louis S. Schwartz, Attorneys at Law.
+For more information, contact Louis S. Schwartz and his team at ConsumerLaw Pa.com.